Mortgages

 • Have your MPRN and Maximum Import Capacity (MIC) at hand.
 You can both from the builder or developer.

-If your new home has had no connection between six months and two years you’ll need to get the wiring certified by a registered electrical contractor, who can submit a certificate on your behalf.
+If your new home has not been connected for between six months and two years, you’ll need to get the wiring certified by a registered electrical contractor, who can submit a certificate on your behalf.

 What if my new home has no gas connection?